Winkle Gathering

 Winkle cleaning

-After getting your winkles home its time to clean them.
-Rinse off any obvious mud or dirt on the outside of the shells and put the winkles in salt water and wash them around for a few minutes.
-They are normally cooked in the shells and can be tricky to remove without cooking first.
+After getting your winkles home it’s time to clean them.
+Rinse off any obvious mud or dirt on the outside of the shells, put the winkles in salt water, and wash them around for a few minutes.
+They are normally cooked in shells and can be tricky to remove without cooking first.

 Cooking

 Get some water on a good rolling boil and drop your winkles in.
-They only take about 3 or 4 minutes but if your cooking a large amount at the same time, you only need to add no more than a couple of minutes on top, and be careful not to cook them for to long as they will become tough.
+They only take about 3 or 4 minutes but if you’re cooking a large amount at the same time, you only need to add no more than a couple of minutes on top, and be careful not to cook them for too long as they will become tough.

 ( A winkle out of its shell, not the nicest looking creature but surprisingly tasty)